Was the Accident You Were Injured in Caused by Vehicle Defect?

 At times, accidents are also caused by vehicle malfunction.
 In such cases the manufacturer of the vehicle is generally held responsible.
 In some cases, even the mechanic can be held responsible if he failed to identify or repair the defect while servicing or repairing your vehicle.

 Road accidents can also occur due to failure of the braking systems of a vehicle.
 In one such famous case, Toyota had paid $1.2 billion in order to avoid prosecution for covering up two mechanical defects that led to accidents caused by unintended acceleration in thousands of vehicles.
 This had caused several deaths.

 Even though most mechanical defects are the responsibility of manufacturer or the mechanic, there are also cases where the owner fails to maintain their vehicle and, as a result, causes an accident.
 Ignoring a mechanical defect and not getting it repaired in time amounts to negligence and may leave the driver responsible for the any accident that occurs as a result.

 In most cases, mechanical failure and vehicle maintenance as often overlooked as a cause of car accident.
 This happens primarily because only a forensic investigation of the accident scene and vehicle involved in the accident can reveal if a mechanical defect of poor maintenance has led to an accident.
-When someone gets injured in a car accident where it is difficult to establish the exact cause, it is important to contact a Chicago car accident injury attorney as soon as possible to investigate the case and find out the exact cause to establish liability in the case.
+When someone gets injured in a car accident where it is difficult to establish the exact cause, it is important to contact a Chicago car accident Willens personal injury as soon as possible to investigate the case and find out the exact cause to establish liability in the case.

 The investigation of the accident scene and vehicle would also reveal the extent to which the mechanical defect was responsible for the accident and injuries.
 In Illinois, under the comparative negligence law, two or more parties can be held liable for an accident if they partly contributed to the accident.